Kiss: Romantic kiss

+French kiss

+A French kiss, also known as cataglottism or a tongue kiss, is an amorous kiss in which the participants' tongues extend to touch each other's lips or tongue.
+A kiss with the tongue stimulates the partner's lips, tongue and mouth, which are sensitive to the touch and induce sexual arousal.
+The sensation when two tongues touch—also known as tongue touching—has been proven to stimulate endorphin release and reduce acute stress levels.
+Extended French kissing may be part of making out.
+The term originated at the beginning of the 20th century, in America and Great Britain, as the French had acquired a reputation for more adventurous and passionate sex practices.

+French kissing may be a mode for disease transmission, particularly if there are open wounds.

 Kiss as ritual

 Throughout history, a kiss has been a ritual, formal, symbolic or social gesture indicating devotion, respect or greeting.
 It appears as a ritual or symbol of religious devotion.
 For example, in the case of kissing a temple floor, or a religious book or icon.
 Besides devotion, a kiss has also indicated subordination or, nowadays, respect.

 In modern times the practice continues, as in the case of a bride and groom kissing at the conclusion of a wedding ceremony or national leaders kissing each other in greeting, and in many other situations.

 Religion

 A kiss in a religious context is common.
 In earlier periods of Christianity or Islam, kissing became a ritual gesture, and is still treated as such in certain customs, as when "kissing... relics, or a bishop's ring."
 In Judaism, the kissing of the Torah scroll, a prayer book, and a prayer shawl is also common.
 Crawley notes that it was "very significant of the affectionate element in religion" to give so important a part to the kiss as part of its ritual.
 In the early Church the baptized were kissed by the celebrant after the ceremony, and its use was even extended as a salute to saints and religious heroes, with Crawley adding, "Thus Joseph kissed Jacob, and his disciples kissed Paul.
 Joseph kissed his dead father, and the custom was retained in our civilization", as the farewell kiss on dead relatives, although certain sects prohibit this today.

 A distinctive element in the Christian liturgy was noted by Justin in the 2nd century, now referred to as the "kiss of peace," and once part of the rite in the primitive Mass.
 Conybeare has stated that this act originated within the ancient Hebrew synagogue, and Philo, the ancient Jewish philosopher called it a "kiss of harmony", where, as Crawley explains, "the Word of God brings hostile things together in concord and the kiss of love."
 Saint Cyril also writes, "this kiss is the sign that our souls are united, and that we banish all remembrance of injury."